Fiji Resort - Tavarua

 A mellow lefthander ideal for intermediates or longboarders.

 A mellow righthander breaking on the back side of Namotu island.

 Wilkes Pass (Right)

 A long quality right reef break breaking along a flat reef .

-Guest satisfaction remains our highest priority and our boat schedules have been modified.
-We now offer more flexibility in an effort to take advantage of conditions, various surf breaks, and un-crowded opportunities.
+Guest satisfaction remains their highest priority and our boat schedules have been modified.
+They now offer more flexibility in an effort to take advantage of conditions, various surf breaks, and un-crowded opportunities.
 With an ideal proximity to some of the best surf in the world, Tavarua Island continues to provide the ideal Fijian surf experience.

-To accommodate larger families or groups traveling together we offer our Sunrise bures.
-Each comes with two bedrooms, a shared bath and a sitting room, as well as a large beachfront verandah.
-Our Sunrise bures can accommodate up to four adults and are equipped with air conditioning.
+To accommodate larger families or groups traveling together Tavarua offers Sunrise bures.
+Each comes with two bedrooms, 2 bathrooms, and a sitting room, as well as a large beachfront verandah.
+Sunrise bures can accommodate up to four adults and are equipped with air conditioning.